balena-io/docs/CONTRIBUTING.md

 # Contributing

 Thank you for contributing to the docs!
-We have a few guidelines which will allow your PR to pass our CI checks and successfully merge.
+We have a few guidelines which will allow your patch: Pull Request to pass our CI checks and successfully merge.

 ## Creating Commits in line with Semantic Versioning